GandeVishnu/Alzheimer-s-Disease-Prediction/README.md

 ## 📄 Report Generation

-- After prediction, users can fill out a form with name, email, and age.
+- After prediction, users can fill out a form with name, age, place and phone number.
 - A PDF diagnosis report is generated and made downloadable.
 - Includes patient details, stage prediction, and confidence.